bioinf/proteomics2014/malygina/ht2/README.md

 Input:
 - 1st parameter - pdb with input ATOM positions (only CA, C, N atoms are taken into consideration, everything else is ignored, different chains are ignored too)
-- 2nd parameter - array of coordinates of last atoms in chain (target positions of last n atoms, n>=1)
+- 2nd parameter - coordinates of last atom in chain (target positions of last atom in chain)
 - 3rd parameter - output pdb filename. all data is copied from 1st pdb file, except atom coordinates from N, CA, C atoms - these gets modified.

 Output: pdb with new atom coordinates